Healthcare Training Institute - Quality Education since 1979

-In the last section, we discussed beginning the process of low cost behavioral change in order to restore trust between partners who have chosen to work towards reconciliation following an infidelity crisis.
+In the last section, we discussed beginning the process of low cost behavioral change in order to restore trust between partners who have chosen to work toward reconciliation following an infidelity crisis.
 We discussed constructing wish lists for low-cost behavioral change, and 7 guidelines for increasing the effectiveness of the wish list technique.

 These seven guidelines for increasing the effectiveness of the wish list technique are be as positive and specific as possible, respect your partner’s requests as being important, respond to different requests on different days, put your lists in a visible place, record the date on the chart when your partner responds to a request, do what your partner requests whether or not you feel hopeful about the future, and revise your list as you learn more about yourself and your relationship.

 In this section, we will discuss guiding couples through high cost behavioral change to help a relationship survive an infidelity crisis.

 As we discussed in Section 2, the hurt partner shoulders a disproportionate share of the burden of recovery once an affair is revealed.
 While both partners may struggle to make sense of what happened, the hurt partner in many cases has a harder burden to bear.
 In my experience, hurt partners generally struggle with controlling their obsessions, calming the rage triggered by the sense of rejection, restoring a lost sense of self, risking being vulnerable and intimate again, and working toward forgiveness.

 In contrast, I find that the unfaithful partner typically wants the whole business to be done with.
 Remember Ellen from Section 7?
 Ellen stated, "I’ve confessed, apologized, and promised fidelity!
 Why can’t Kevin trust me already?
 I feel cleansed, relieved, stronger.
 Why can’t this be done with?!"